 Spring.
 2 credits.
 Corequisite: NS 3410.
 Priority given to DNS majors.
-Students registered for lab course who are more than 10 minutes late for first meeting forfeit registration; no admittance after second week.
+Students registered for the course who are more than 10 minutes late for the first lab forfeit registration; no admittance after second week.
 M. Lujan.

-Principles of anatomy and physiology will be presented using models of the human body, organs, skeleton, and muscles as well as interactive noninvasive assessment techniques of physiological functions.
-Weekly lecture will provide content connections with NS 3410 and a discussion format.
+Principles of human anatomy and physiology will be presented using anatomical models, drawings, dissections, and histology as well as interactive noninvasive assessment of physiological functions and review of clinical case studies.
+Weekly lecture will provide content connections with NS 3410.
 Emphasis will be on location, recognition, and description of anatomical structure and relation to function.
-Content includes human body orientation and language of anatomy, histology, and various body systems.
+Content includes human body orientation and language of anatomy, histology, and regulation of various organ systems.
 Evaluation based on attendance, two lab practicums, and lab written assignments.